50+ [REAL-TIME] Automation Anywhere Interview Questions and Answers

 In automation testing, a framework is a structured set of guidelines, coding standards, concepts, processes, practices, project hierarchies, modularity, reporting mechanisms, and tools that help in automation testing activities.
 A framework provides a systematic approach to test automation, enabling testers to efficiently create, execute, and maintain automated tests while ensuring scalability, maintainability, and reusability of test artefacts.

-35. Can you explain the Page Object Model (POM)?
+35. What is the Page Object Model (POM)?

 Ans: